Nonprofit Management Certificate Course

 This session presents basic concepts and models for determining how efficiently and effectively the organization is performing.
 Strategies for incorporating the results of evaluation into program planning, program implementation, and justifying resource requirements are covered.

-Participants will also be required to develop a new strategic plan.
+Participants will also be required to complete course assignments on each of the modules.
 This very valuable component of the NPMCC will assist managers and directors with putting into practice the knowledge and skills they have acquired as a result of the curriculum.
-Nonprofit professionals will work to identify key issue areas of their organization and/or program and develop, over the course of the 16 weeks, either a new capacity building or strategic plan.
+Nonprofit professionals will work to identify key issue areas of their organization and/or program and develop, over the course of the 16 weeks, goals and an implementation plan for these key areas.
 Participants will be required to present their plan as part of their final project on the final day of the course.